Undergraduate Scholarships

 Granting Agencies & Available Fellowships / Scholarships

-American Councils for International Education (ACTR/ACCELS) Eurasian Regional Language Program
+American Councils for International Education (ACTR/ACCELS)

-This program provides advanced undergraduates, graduate students, and recent graduates the opportunity to study Eurasian languages in an overseas, immersion setting for a semester, a summer, or the full academic year.
+This program provides advanced undergraduates, graduate students, and recent graduates the opportunity to study Eurasian languages in an overseas immersive setting for a semester, a summer, or the full academic year.
 Academic programs are tailored to participant requests; a typical program devotes 2/3 of the course work to language study and 1/3 to culture, area studies, politics, history, literature, or economics.
 Graduate scholarships are available to students in the humanities and the social sciences.
 Merit scholarships are also available.

 Deadline: